Dúghall of Lorne: Bishop of Dunblane

-On 12 September 1380, while still at Avignon, he was provided by Pope Clement VII to the bishopric of Dunblane; this provision apparently followed an earlier election.
+On 12 September 1380, while still at Avignon, he was provided by Antipope Clement VII to the bishopric of Dunblane; this provision apparently followed an earlier election.
 He had almost certainly received consecration by 11 October but his consecration had certainly occurred by 13 February 1381.
 On the latter date he was back in the Kingdom of Scotland, witnessing a charter of David Stewart, Earl of Strathearn, brother of the earl of Fife.

 Thereafter notice of Bishop Dúghall in the surviving sources is limited.
 He is next found on 1 October 1392 witnessing two charters of Euphemia I, Countess of Ross at Stirling, the royal burgh on the edges of Menteith and the diocese of Dunblane.
 A papal mandate of 27 October 1394 provided one Dómhnall de Bute as Dean of Dunblane, annulling Bishop Dúghall's own provision of Dómhnall made "in ignorance of the reservation" earlier made by the pope.
 On 4 September 1395 the bishop is mentioned in a papal document concerning the succession to one of the churches in his diocese.
 In 1396, it is known that he travelled to Avignon once again; a roll of petitions presented by Dúghall on behalf of 20 Scottish people and 3 continental Europeans was granted by Pope Benedict XIII on 1 August 1396.

 The last ever notice of Dúghall occurs in a charter of the lord of Byres, wherein Dúghall appears along with the Duke of Albany and Walter Trail, Bishop of St Andrews; the charter can be dated between 1398 (creation of the Duchy of Albany) and 1401 (the death of Walter Trail).
-It is not known for certain that he is dead until 10 September 1403, when his successor Fionnlagh MacCailein was provided as the new Bishop of Dunblane.
+It was not known for certain that he was dead until 10 September 1403, when his successor Fionnlagh MacCailein was provided as the new Bishop of Dunblane.
 It is likely his death occurred not long before the last date.
 A papal letter of 27 April 1413 claimed that he had granted a dispensation in order to allow Elizabeth de Danielston to marry Robert de Maxwell.
 There are indications that Bishop Dúghall may have increased the number of canons at Dunblane Cathedral, but this is very far from certain.